TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/TryHackMe/Server-Side Attacks/Race Conditions/0)Summary.md

 Thread 2 will proceed with the withdrawal, although such a transaction should have been declined.

-Examples A and B demonstrate a Time-of-Check to Time-of-Use (TOCTOU) vulnerability.
+Examples A and B demonstrate a *Time-of-Check to Time-of-Use (TOCTOU) vulnerability*.

 ### Example Code